Energinet-DataHub/geh-core/source/TestCommon/documents/servicebusresourceprovider.md

 The `ServiceBusResourceProvider` and its related types, support us with the following functionality:

 - The `ServiceBusResourceProvider` is the fluent API builder root.
 It automatically tracks and cleanup any resources created, when it is disposed.
-- The `Builder` types encapsulates the creation of queues/topics/subscriptions in an existing Azure Service Bus namespace.
+- The `Builder` types encapsulate the creation of queues/topics/subscriptions in an existing Azure Service Bus namespace.
 - The `Resource` types support lazy creation of matching sender clients.

 > For usage, see `ServiceBusResourceProviderTests` or [Charges](https://github.com/Energinet-DataHub/geh-charges) repository/domain.